MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 ## Retention policy

 Updates created from the Updates app are stored in the default Microsoft Dataverse environment, which doesn’t support backups at this time.
-Learn more about how to [Back up and restore environments - Power Platform \| Microsoft Docs](/power-platform/admin/backup-restore-environments).
+Learn more about how to [back up and restore environments](/power-platform/admin/backup-restore-environments).

 ## Conditional access and permission policies